MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/index.md

     accessToken := result.AccessToken
     ```

-You can view the [dev apps](https://github.com/AzureAD/microsoft-authentication-library-for-go/tree/dev/apps/tests/devapps) on how to use MSAL Go with various application types in various scenarios.
-For more detailed information, please refer to the [wiki](https://github.com/AzureAD/microsoft-authentication-library-for-go/wiki).
+You can view the [developer sample apps](https://github.com/AzureAD/microsoft-authentication-library-for-go/tree/dev/apps/tests/devapps) on how to use MSAL Go with various application types in various scenarios.

 ## Releases